DNA Tests: Two Kinds

 This testing company is less popular among Chinese adoptees, however they do allow you to upload your raw data file for free from other autosomal (SNP) tests you did.
 So if you have not already purchased a FamilyTreeDNA kit, upload your DNA for free from another company (like 23andMe or AncestryDNA).

 This Chinese testing company is not related to American-based 23andMe, despite their similar names.
 Commercial DNA tests in China are still relatively new and 23mofang only ships kits within China.
 They do accept file uploads from other companies for a fee.
-To our knowledge, five international Chinese adoptees have found their birth family through 23mofang, but we expect to see more matches in the future as more Chinese purchase kits.
+To our knowledge, five international Chinese adoptees have found their birth family through 23mofang and Nanchang Project helped facilitate 1 domestic Chinese adoptee’s reunion with her birth parents in China using this test.
 With their database having over 1 million users (more than any other SNP company there), we strongly urge adoptees to import their 23andMe file.

 View ICSA’s 23mofang guide here!